hullchar/Python-Worksheets/README.md

-# Analyst Builder Program Examples and Worksheets
+# Python Examples and Worksheets

 Welcome to my GitHub repository showcasing examples and worksheets from the Analyst Builder Program by Alex Freberg (Alex the Analyst) and Google Data Analytics through Coursera.
 This repository is a collection of Python code and Jupyter notebooks that I've created as part of the programs.
 Whether you're a fellow program participant or someone interested in data analysis, you'll find valuable content here.